ajiayi-debug/sentiment_analysis_bank_reviews/README.md

 ### Summarising Sentiment and Intent
 We used a net sentiment figure as a summary of overall sentiment.
 The net sentiment was used as an alternative to the Net Promoter Score (NPS) as we did not have data specific to the NPS.
 This metric was referenced from the following [website](https://chattermill.com/blog/nps-calculator#:~:text=Calculating%20your%20net%20promoter%20score,number%20between%20%2D100%20and%20100.).
 To summarise overall intent, two dictionaries containing intent keywords associated with positive and negative sentiment reviews respectively were created.
 These dictionaries were then sorted in descending frequency of keywords.
+To enable us to store this data in MySQL, we took the top 2 words of each review and stored them in a dataframe together with their sentiment and overall net sentiment.
+This can be observed in the summary table available in the MySQL database.

 ## GPT
 As an extension to our project, we wanted to create a language model that was able to generate replies to reviews.
 For this, the causal language model from HuggingFace was used, with the baseline model 'openai-community/gpt2'.
 The code for the finetuning of the GPT can be found [gpt_finetune_causallm.ipynb](backend/gpt_finetune_causallm.ipynb).